How to Apply

 Applicants must submit a written statement discussing your qualification and intentions for pursuing an MLS degree from the College of Law.
 The statement must be in English.

-A resume is a required component of a completed application.
+A resume or CV is a required component of a completed application.
 The resume is not a substitute for the personal statement.

 Letter of Recommendation